MrYossu/IdentityClaimsPlay/README.md

 I am making the assumption that only company users will log in to the CRM, only customers will log in to the customer portal, and only accountants will log in to the accountants portal.
 This means that the log-in page of each portal can look for a user with the email supplied, and a known role, based on the individual portal.

-I will also need to account for the fact that the same code base will serve all companies, so I will need to know which company is relevant when logging in
+I will also need to account for the fact that the same code base will serve all companies, so I will need to know which company is relevant when logging in.
+This will be picked up from the domain name.

+**Note:** That for reasons not worth droning on about here, companies are also referred to as card issuers, and customers are also referred to as donors.
+I used "customers" and "companies" in this document, as these are more familiar to most people, but used "card issuers" and "donors" in various places in the code as these more accurately reflect the real scenario.

 ### User types
 Following on from this, we need the following user types...